Statistics Notebook

 print(f"95% CI: [{ci_low:.2f}, {ci_high:.2f}]")

-Interpretation: if we repeated this sampling process 100 times, approximately 95 of the resulting intervals would contain the true population mean.
+How to read it: if you repeated the sampling 100 times, about 95 of the resulting intervals would contain the true population mean.

-Common misinterpretation: a 95% CI does NOT mean "there is a 95% probability the true mean is in this range."
+Common misreading: a 95% CI does NOT mean "there is a 95% chance the true mean is in this range."
 The true mean is fixed — it is either in the interval or it is not.

 CI for the Difference Between Two Means